Our Admissions Process

 - Submit your online application.

-- Complete a Zoom interview.
+- Complete a video interview.

-- Interview with school districts in Arkansas.
+- If currently teaching out of state, interview with school districts in Arkansas.

 - Receive an offer to join the Academy.